wavebeem/wavebeem.com/src/blog/2022/site-button/index.md

 ---
 date: "2022-09-27"
 title: >-
-  I Made a Geocities Site Button
+  I made a Geocities site button
 description: >-
   88×31 GIFs were all the rage back on Geocities; I decided to finally make one for my own site.